grantseltzer/blog/content/blog/tracing-go-functions-with-ebpf-part-1.md

 }
 ```

-And that's it.
-The above code just prints output as it comes in.
-Here's a recording of it in action:
+The above code just prints output as it comes in, and that's it.

+Now if we run our webserver, then run our tracing eBPF/Go program (or in reverse order, doesn't matter), the tracing program will let us know everytime someone hits the webserver.

+Code for the: [webserver](https://gist.github.com/grantseltzer/43154e656b5df1d4fe2f3d9a62cb3eeb) and [tracer](https://gist.github.com/grantseltzer/f82d5e2471e563f6aaf800ad9cdcf8a1)

+Here's a demo recording:

 ![animation](/weaver/demo.gif)

+## Next steps

+In the next part of this series we're going to learn about how we can extract a lot more information using eBPF.
+Things like function arguments, calling process information, and more!